Textual Membership Queries: Generating Textual Membership Queries

 In this work, we focus on using our approach in the textual domain.
-At this stage we limit our study to sentences, but we plan to extend it to larger textual objects.
+At this stage we limit our study to the classification of sentences, but we plan to extend it to larger textual objects.
 As discussed in the introduction, generating instances in the textual domain is especially problematic.
 Synthesized sentences can easily become unreadable when not treated carefully.
-Furthermore, common representations, such as BOW, are not surjective: there are feature vectors that do not map to any instance.
+Furthermore, common feature representations, such as BOW \cite{Harris1954}, are not surjective: there are feature vectors that do not map to any instance.
 For example, the feature vector \{``man", ``dog", ``cat"\} does not map into any legal sentence.
-These representations are also not injective: there is not a 1-1 correspondence between the instance space and the feature space.
+These representations are also not injective: there is not a one-to-one correspondence between the instance space and the feature space.
 As we saw in the introduction, the sentences ``man bites dog" and ``dog bites man" will receive the same BOW vector.
 These limitations prevent us from generating examples in the feature space and mapping them back to the instance space to be tagged.

 To apply our methodology to the textual domain, we need to define the instance space and the modification operators (our methodology is independent of the feature space).
-We define the instance space for the text classification domain to be the set of all syntactically and semantically legal sentences in English.
-A complete example of our modification operators is presented in the supplementary material.
+We define the instance space to be the set of all syntactically and semantically legal sentences in English.
+To define modification operators for textual objects, we first define a \emph{semantic distance function} between terms and then define the \emph{semantic neighborhood} of a term.
+We will then define modification operators that replace words by other words within their semantic neighborhood.